Veda W. Stone American Indian Reference Collection, 1940-1995

 Digitized Materials

-26 digitized photographs, many from Veda Stone's time at UW-Eau Claire.
+Part 1, Series 4 - Eau Claire Tape 1/Audio 735A - Wisconsin Indian Leadership Conference Recorded Proceedings, June 17-18, 1966, are available in an electronic format.
+26 digitized photographs, many from Veda Stone's time at UW-Eau Claire are available in an electronic format.
 Original photographs are held at the Wisconsin Historical Society in Madison, Wisconsin.
 Please consult Special Collections and Archives department staff for access.

 Processing Note